psipred/cgdms/README.md

 ```

 * `-i` is a protein data file as described above.
-* `-m` gives an optional number of minimisation steps before returning the score, default `0`.
+* `-m` gives an optional number of minimisation steps before returning the energy, default `0`.

-Since scoring without minimisation steps is mostly setup, running on the CPU using `-d cpu` is often faster than running on the GPU (~5 s to ~3 s).
+Since calculating the energy without minimisation steps is mostly setup, running on the CPU using `-d cpu` is often faster than running on the GPU (~5 s to ~3 s).

 ### Threading sequences onto a structure

-Thread a set of sequences onto a structure and score them.
+Calculate the energy in the learned potential of a set of sequences threaded onto a structure.

 ```bash
 cgdms thread -i 1CRN.txt -s sequences.txt